revasandhir/VBA/README.md

-1. customer_accounts.bas
+##1. customer_accounts.bas

 This script identifies customers with outstanding balances greater than $1,000 and outputs the results to the "Results" sheet.

 Description

--The script dynamically processes customer account data from the "Accounts" sheet, which includes:
+The script dynamically processes customer account data from the "Accounts" sheet, which includes:
 - Customer ID
 - Dollar value of purchases
 - Dollar amount paid